IrvingWash/blacksmith-new/README.md

-blacksmith is a simple album scrobbler for those who prefers listening to music on devices which doesn't have connection to the internet
+blacksmith is a simple album scrobbler for those who prefer listening to music on devices which don't have internet connection